ZacharyJWyman/Programming-Courses/README.md

 # Programming-Class-Analysis-
-web scraped data to determine best classes to take
+Web Scraper used for collecting data to determine the best programming courses on https://www.classcentral.com/